 The matrix $\mathbf{A}$ is the discretization of the diffusion term, the vector $\mathbf{b}$ is the discretization of the non-linear advective part and the optional source-reaction term, the vector $\mathbf{h}$ contains the flux exchange at the interface $z=L$ by means of the application of the Rusanov flux to the flux function $f$, and the vector $\mathbf{g}$ encodes the Dirichlet condition at the left endpoint $c(0)=a(t)$.
 We remark that, because of the vectors $\mathbf{b}$ and $\mathbf{h}$, problem \eqref{eq:semidiscrglobal} is non-linear.
 However, if the functions $f$ and $s$ in \eqref{eq:advdiffreacgen} are linear, then $\mathbf{b}(\mathbf{c}(t))$ and $\mathbf{h}(\mathbf{c}(t))$ can be written as the product between a matrix and the unknown vector $\mathbf{c}(t)$.
 In this case, \eqref{eq:semidiscrglobal} is a linear system of equations.

 The semi-discrete extended DG formulation \eqref{eq:semidiscrglobal} can then be discretized in time by any standard method for the numerical solution of ODE systems.
 In this paper, we use the Crank-Nicolson method for the linear test problems considered in Section \ref{sec:experiments}.
 For the non-linear problems, a second order implicit-explicit (IMEX) method is used, that is described, e.g., in \cite{bonaventura:2017, giraldo:2013}.
-The terms associated with the diffusion process are treated implicitly, as they can entail otherwise rather restrictive stability constraint on the time step size, while the terms associated with the hyperbolic conservation law are treated explicitly.
+As the terms associated with the diffusion process can entail rather restrictive stability constraints on the time step size if discretized explicitly, they are discretized implicitly, while the terms associated with the hyperbolic conservation law are treated explicitly.